 We can produce an initial floor plan or Building Layout as we refer to it as.
 This will serve two purposes.
 It will give you a good indication of the cost and capacity of the play equipment and can also be used when you submit a formal change of use (if required) to your local planning department.
 It is useful if you are able to provide us with rough dimensions of the area to speed this process up but there could also be the opportunity for us to visit the site and view it with you.

 You can read more about our approach to designing your play area by reading our 'Step 2: Design & Manufacture'

 Once I've found the building, do you charge for designs?

 No, Soft Brick do not charge for any of the advice or design time offered by our team!
-The only condition we have before completing a full 3D design and quotation, is that you have either submitted a change of use request on the building or that the building already has the required D2 usage.
+The only condition we have before completing a full 3D design and quotation, is that you have either submitted a change of use request on the building or that the building already has the required Class E (used to be D2) usage.

 Will you do my business plan / planning application / negotiate terms etc for me?

 The short answer is no - but let us explain why.

 Some suppliers will lead you to believe that getting the required Class E (used to be D2) planning or negotiating with landlords is a complicated and lengthy process.
 In truth, it isn't difficult at all and we feel that you would rather your budget went towards actual soft play product rather than bolt on services you could complete yourself for free.
 By completing these aspects yourself you will also be comfortable in the knowledge that you are in control of your project and your applications are not subject to you going with a specific supplier!
 Our Soft Brick team have a wealth of experience in assisting our customers with these areas and can offer advice on anything related to business plans, planning applications etc.